 Although some legal separations are cut and dry, others are not.
 In addition, just like a divorce, you may not know what you are entitled to or what you should fight for without speaking to a lawyer.
 You may even wish to speak with a lawyer to discuss whether legal separation or divorce is the better choice for you and your family.

 If you are considering a divorce or legal separation, you may wish to have the assistance of a Seattle family lawyer.
 At the Law Offices of Molly B. Kenny, we can help you navigate the process and make certain you get what you deserve before starting a fresh chapter in your life.
-Call us today for more information: 425-460-0550.
+Our family law firm provides personal attention to each and every one of our clients in the Washington area, including King County and Snohomish County.
+Call us today for more information at 425-460-0550.